Aaron Hickey

+Hickey played youth football for Heart of Midlothian and Celtic, before returning to Hearts where he made his senior debut in 2019.
+After two seasons in Italy with Bologna, he signed for English club Brentford in 2022.

+Hickey represented Scotland at under-17 youth level, before making his senior international debut in 2022.

+Early life

+Hickey attended St Ninian's High School in Kirkintilloch.

 Club career

 Early career

 After spending time in the youth system at Heart of Midlothian, Hickey had a spell with the academy teams at Celtic.
 After four years at Celtic he chose to return to Hearts in 2018, with Celtic receiving 30% of a future transfer fee.

 Hearts

 On 10 May 2019, Hickey made his debut for the club in a 2–1 loss away to Aberdeen, in the penultimate game of the 2018–19 season.
 On 25 May 2019, Hickey started in the 2019 Scottish Cup Final against Celtic, becoming the youngest player to appear in the final since John Fleck in 2008.

 On 22 September 2019, he scored his first senior goal, the winner in the Edinburgh derby as Hearts won 2–1 away at Hibernian.

 In August 2020 he was linked with a transfer away from the club, with interest from German club Bayern Munich, Italian club Bologna, English club Aston Villa, and French club Lyon.
 Hearts manager Craig Levein also revealed that Celtic had made "five or six" attempts to sign Hickey.
 Towards the end of the month the BBC reported that Bologna had made the first official bid for Hickey, although Hearts said that the offer was too low.